tophvn/kuroblock/README.md

 # Kuroblock - Wuthering Waves Server Blocker

-A Python-based tool to block Wuthering Waves game servers by modifying the hosts file, helping to minimize the risk of detection when using cheats or mods.
+A tool to block Wuthering Waves game servers by modifying the hosts file, helping to minimize the risk of detection when using cheats or mods.

 ## Features